ShikshitRana/Chilli-Point/README.md

 # Chilli-Point
 A food order web app build using ReactJS.
-Create your account, add items into the cart and order food.
+Create your account, add items to the cart, and order food.

 Link of the website -> https://food-order-app-4c217.web.app/